-Cheshire was the only town in Berkshire County to support Jefferson.
+Only one town in Berkshire County — Cheshire — supported Jefferson.
 After the election the town’s Baptist preacher, John Leland, hatched the idea of honoring the president with the most formidable cheese the farming community could produce.
 He had previously lived in Virginia, where he vigorously supported Jefferson’s political ambitions.

-Nevertheless, it drew attention wherever it went, and Leland took every opportunity to preach the Gospel to the crowds who assembled to ogle the cheese.
+Nevertheless, it drew attention wherever it went.
+Leland took every opportunity to preach the Gospel to the crowds who assembled to ogle the cheese.

 Leland arrived in Washington in late December, and Jefferson gave him a warm welcome.
 Though not great friends, the two knew each other from Leland’s days in Virginia.